 In 1944 Lord Balfour Burleigh said, “London is a splendid place to live in for those who can get out of it.”
-If you look just an hour or two further afield from London, you’ll find an abundance of activities that’ll make you love London even more.
+If you look just an hour or two further afield from London, you’ll find an abundance of activities that’ll make you love London even more like the Seven Sisters coastal walk.
 What a dream to get to live in London and also have easy access to all these activities and places!

 The Seven Sisters is one such place.
 It is the name given to the magnificent series of white chalk cliffs that line the coast of the Sussex South Downs, directly south of London.
 With grass as pristine as the green of a golf course, and endless sea views, this is a walk that must be on your to-do list (your REAL to-do list, not just your ‘it’s a nice idea’ to-do list).

 Trains run 2-4 times per hour (depending on the weekday) from London (Victoria) to Lewes where you will have to change to get to Seaford.
 I suggest purchasing a return ticket from London to Lewes, a single from Lewes to Seaford, and a single from Eastbourne back to Lewes (to complete your round trip).